Derick1530/personal-website/content/what-is-a-problem.md

 ---
 title: What is a problem?
-description: My definition of the term "problem"
+description: My definition of the word "problem"
 updatedAt: 2022-03-14
 type: Thought
 ---

-I have been dissatisfied with every definition of the term "problem" I have come across, so I wrote my own.
+I have been dissatisfied with every definition of the word "problem" I have come across, so I wrote my own.

 ---

 ## My definition

-> A problem is a situation where an obstacle adds friction to the transition of an entity from its current state to a desired one.
+> A problem is a situation where an obstacle applies friction to the transition of an entity from its current state to a desired one.

 This definition is compelling because it identifies the 6 components a situation needs to be categorized as a problem: